 Traditional techniques, such as stage gates, are a keystone process of the PMO to achieve these outcomes.
 While they can be successful, they do have a significant challenge when implementing agile.
 A typical gate is a break point in the process; where work is halted pending further investment based on the approval boards sign off.

 Additionally, PMOs enforce rigorous project reporting to ensure transparency and traceability of progress and decisions within the project.

-How can a Project Management Office ensure the right decisions are made by the right people?
+How can PMO ensure right decisions are made?